 The City of Waco Water Utility Services Department strives to provide superior customer service at all times.
 Whether you want to pay your bill in person, need emergency assistance, or simply have a question about your bill, we're here to help.
 The Water Office is also home to our Meter Shop and Waco Central.
 Our Meter Shop is responsible for reading over 40,000 water meters.

 Waco Central is your 'one call does it all' information center.
-Last year the call center handled over 100,000 customer inquiries.
+Every year the call center handles well over 100,000 customer inquiries.
 Questions?
 Comments?
 Call 299-CITY!
 425 Franklin Avenue Waco, Texas 76701 Lobby: Monday - Friday 9 a.m. to 5 p.m.
 Drive-Thru: Monday - Friday 7:30 a.m. to 5:30 p.m.
 Click here for more locations to pay your water bill in person.

 The City of Waco Wastewater Treatment Plant on the south side of Waco began operating in 1925 and underwent two major modification and enlargement programs.
 The Brazos River Authority acquired the treatment plant from the City in 1970 and two additional enlargements were partially funded by EPA grants.

 In February of 2004, the City of Waco reacquired the Wastewater Treatment Plant.
-Currently, it is home to WMARSS, which is a joint effort by Waco and surrounding communities (Hewitt, Bellmead, Lacy Lakeview, Lorena, Robinson and Woodway) to ensure that wastewater is used effectively and rates remain affordable for the citizens of Waco and surrounding communities.
+Currently, the WMARSS system and two treatment plants are owned and operated by the City of Waco, serving Waco and the surrounding communities (Hewitt, Bellmead, Lacy Lakeview, Lorena, Robinson and Woodway).